 Inspired by the gondoliers of Italy, the boater hat is a romantic summer classic to add to any summer wardrobe.
 Pairing the straight wide-brim cap with light colors, striped shirts and breezy dresses will have you ready for a stress-free summer in the Hamptons.

 Whether you're spending your days wandering through cobblestone streets, making your mark on the city or enjoying a relaxing summer at home, there's a seasonal bag for any and every occasion.
-For those who dare to be different, the Lil' Mambo is a colorful and functional straw handbag.
-Whimsical beachgoers will love this detailed starfish Copacabana bag, ornate with Swarovski crystals.
+For those who dare to be different, the Lil Burma is a colorful and functional straw handbag.
+A small raffia straw women’s clutch, Nebu Flap Pouch, with a detachable bamboo chain handle that screams summer!

 No beach day is complete without a stylish, waterproof beach bag.
 How else are you supposed to carry your towels, blankets, waterside read and sunscreen?
-Instead of a standard straw bag, opt for styles with standout features, like the giant bow on the Antoinette straw bag or the color-blocking seen on the Sinclair tote.
+Instead of a standard straw bag, opt for styles with standout features, like the giant bow on the Gran Antoinette beach bag or the color-blocking seen on the Sinclair Tote.

 Straw beach bags are a summer staple, just like linen cover-ups and sandals — and like any other summer classic, they remain timelessly stylish year after year.